-Group Remit and City Deal Decision Making Rights Members and Attendees Governance Finance Strategy Group To monitor financial Programme progress.
-To review financial Risks.
-To provide advice and make recommendations to the Chief Executives' Group on all City Deal financial matters.
-To agree application of Programme flexibility in respect of charging of debt repayment charges and other technical accounting issues.
-To liaise with Scottish and UK Governments in respect of financial issues.
-Members: Finance Directors of all Member Authorities.
-Chaired by Finance Director of lead authority Attendees: PMO Director and Assistant Head, PMO Finance Manager, Corporate Finance Chief Accountant.
-Others as required Meeting Frequency: Six- weekly Recorded: Yes Published: No Lead Officers' Group Focus on City Deal Project / Programme requirements.
+Group Remit and City Deal Decision Making Rights Members and Attendees Governance Lead Officers' Group Focus on City Deal Project / Programme requirements.
 To have a full understanding of their Local Authority City Deal Projects & to work in collaboration with the other Lead Officers to achieve cumulative Programme objectives.
 To provide progress reports on Projects for which they are responsible, including updates on GVA growth in their areas and to review, monitor and report on risks in relation to Projects.
 To escalate issues in terms of Project or Programme delivery.
 To support the CEG, the PMO and the Cabinet.
-To contribute to the work of the ELB To collaborate to achieve the overall GCV City Deal Programme objectives.
+To collaborate to achieve the overall GCV City Deal Programme objectives.
 To participate in data collection for Gateway reviews To be the lead contact for / to champion the GCV City Deal Programme within their LA.
 To identify, provide direction to and work alongside any required support groups.
-Members: Thomas Glen (EDC) Alan Robertson (ERC) Carol Connolly (GCC) Stuart Jamieson (IC) Kate Bryson (NLC) Barbara Walker (RC) Stephen McFadden (RC) Ken Meek (SLC) Jim McAloon (WDC) Mandy MacDonald, PMO (CHAIR) Attendees: Others, as required Meeting Frequency: Four weekly Recorded: Yes Published: No Approval Date: Update approved April 2018.
-Legal and Procurement Support Group Remit: To provide strategic guidance on implementation of the City Deal Procurement and Community Benefits Strategies.
-To develop documents and guidance on specific procurement and legal aspects of the City Deal Programme and Projects.
-Members: One Legal and one Procurement Representative from each Member Authority.
-To be chaired by the Member Authorities in rotation Attendees: Members of the PMO invited to attend, contribute and lead on items; City Region Meeting Frequency: 2- monthly Recorded: Yes Published: No Remit
+To receive regular updates on City Deal Programme, Intelligence Hub, Regional Economic Strategy (including Portfolio Groups) activity ahead of all Chief Executive and Regional Partnership meetings.
+Members: Heather Holland (EDC) Elaine Rodger (ERC) Jonathan Brown (GCC) Stuart Jamieson (IC) Lyndsay Noble (NLC) Barbara Walker (RC) Ken Meek (SLC) Michael McGuiness (WDC) Attendees: Jane Thompson (PMO), PMO team as required LOG Chair rotated between Member Authorities on a 3-4 monthly cycle Meeting Frequency: Four weekly Recorded: Yes Published: No Approval Date: Update approved April 2018.
+Legal Network Remit: To develop documents and guidance on specific legal aspects of the City Deal Programme and Projects.
+Karen Donnelly, EDC; Joe Abrami, ERC; Michelle McGowan, GCC; Vicky Pollock, INV; Fiona Ekinli, NLC; Veronika Prag, REN; Geraldine McCann, SLC; Alan Douglas, WDC To meet when required